ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 }
 ```

-We determine the scope of the policy based on the file name.
-The scope is stored in the `Scope` property of the custom object.
-If we can't determine the scope, no object is created.
-We'll create a another rule in the next section to check if all `.cshtml` files have a valid scope.
+We determine the scope of the policy based on the file name, and the scope is stored in the `Scope` property of the custom object.
+If the scope cannot be determined, no object is created.
+In the next section, we will create another rule to ensure that all `.cshtml` files have a valid scope.

-Now we can add a filter to the `APIM.Policy.InboundBasePolicy` rule to exclude the global scope and policy fragments.
+Now, we can add a filter to the `APIM.Policy.InboundBasePolicy` rule to exclude the global scope and policy fragments.
 Open `APIM.Policy.Rule.ps1` and replace its contents with the following code:

 ```powershell
 # Synopsis: The first policy inside the inbound section should be the base policy... to make sure important logic like security checks are applied first.